Soul Sisters Softball Team

-The Soul Sisters softball team was Detroit's first all female, all African American softball team.
+The Soul Sisters Softball Team was Detroit's first all female, all African American softball team.
 The Motown Soul Sisters softball team was started in 1965 by a group of women who wanted to play softball in a public space.
 Women during this time did not have equal access to recreational facilities.
 The Soul Sisters were the only black team in an all-white league, in a city that was racially segregated.
 The Soul Sisters played on Jayne Field in the late 1960s and 1970s.
 As a top ranked team, they drew in a mixed-race crowd of hundreds of people.

 Race

 Over the Soul Sisters' thirteen-year existence, tryouts were open to all women.
-At least three Caucasians and two Latinas played on the team.
+At least three Caucasians and two Chicanas played on the team.
 Recreation supervisors told the Soul Sisters that as long as the team was all African American, it would have problems at tournaments.
 Barbara "Bubbles" Hardison, a white player, helped the team with her presence as well as her ability.

 The Soul Sisters often faced discrimination while traveling to other states.
 In Georgia, they stopped at a truck stop to order some food.
 When the women went to order, the manager told them that he was out of food and could not serve them anything.
 Then, a white truck driver came up and ordered and was served.
 Some umpires would declare their equipment to be illegal and disqualified the team.